Online sports betting and daily fantasy sports contests are both legal in Colorado.

 What types of gambling are available in CO?

-What laws cover online gambling in CO?
+What laws cover online gambling in Colorado?

-Is real money online gambling legal in CO?
+Is online poker legal in Colorado?

 Which offshore gambling sites accept CO residents?